 Video story telling has also played a key role in the communication strategy.
 Our team shot and edited a series of videos along with a new television commercial that runs on local broadcast stations as well as digital platforms.

-As part of the strategy to highlight the unique appeal of LeClaire’s small, locally owned shops, restaurants, and entertainment spaces, and ultimately lure move visitors to LeClaire, it was imperative to reach potential visitors living in both overnight and local markets.
-To accomplish this, McD shifted the promotional mix to a strategy built on 55% digital display, search, and video advertising; 25% local and regional print; 20% local television.
+As part of the strategy to highlight the unique appeal of LeClaire’s small, locally owned shops, restaurants and entertainment spaces, and ultimately lure more visitors to LeClaire, it was imperative to reach potential visitors living in both overnight and local markets.
+To accomplish this, McD shifted the promotional mix to a strategy built on 55% digital Display, Search and video advertising; 25% local and regional print; and 20% local television.

 The switch to a primarily digital strategy accomplished multiple objectives: